baffou/PhaseLAB_doc/docs/source/index.rst

 |PhaseLAB|  is a Matlab toolbox aimed at dealing with quantitative phase images.
 It has been developed by Guillaume Baffou, CNRS research scientist at the Fresnel Institute (Marseille, France).

+PhaseLAB is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.
+This means you are free to use, share, and modify the software, but only for non-commercial purposes.

+By using this software, you agree to abide by the terms of the CC BY-NC license.
+If you have any questions about the license or its terms, please refer to the accompanying license file or contact us for clarification.

 The toolbox is accessible at `github.com/baffou/PhaseLAB <https://github.com/baffou/PhaseLAB>`_.

 .. panels::